bellavann/Moodster/README.md

 - **Song Generator**
   * Click the button on the page to hear a song generated through the use of [Magenta.js](https://magenta.tensorflow.org/js-announce).

+[^1]: Changes are still being made to this repository.